Whizzer (roller coaster): Six Flags Great America

-Six Flags Great America's Whizzer was nearly closed in August 2002, fueled by increasing maintenance costs, to make way for Superman: Ultimate Flight.
+Six Flags Great America's Whizzer was nearly closed on August 11, 2002, fueled by increasing maintenance costs, to make way for Superman: Ultimate Flight.
 However, due to public backlash and outcry, the park reversed their decision at the last minute and instead demolished the highly unpopular Shockwave, putting Superman: Ultimate Flight on its plot of land in Orleans Place.

+In 2026, 14 pieces of Whizzer's track were replaced over the offseason.
+It reopened during the park's 50th anniversary event in June 2026.

 California's Great America

 After Marriott sold California's Great America to the city of Santa Clara under management of the Kings Entertainment Company, the Whizzer continued to operate until it was subsequently demolished in 1988.
 A few cement footers still remain where the Whizzer once stood.

 Ride experience

 Queue and station

 The ride's queue is made up of several switchbacks beneath the station, then a staircase up to the loading area.
 Riders are seated two per seat, with the taller person sitting in the rear and the shorter person sitting in front.